anthill-platform/anthill/doc/Installation.md

 7. Bunch of debian packages itself

 Puppet can handle all of these dependencies for you.
-Is you don't know what Puppet is, please follow [here](https://puppet.com/product/how-puppet-works).
+If you don't know what Puppet is, please follow [here](https://puppet.com/product/how-puppet-works).
 For mode detailed steps (if would be necessary) please see [this article](https://www.digitalocean.com/community/tutorials/how-to-install-puppet-4-in-a-master-agent-setup-on-ubuntu-14-04).